sgclasher/agentblueprint/README.md

 ## Technical Stack

 ### **Frontend**
-- Next.js 15 with App Router
+- Next.js 15 with App Router (configured for strict CSS chunking)
 - React 19 with functional components
 - ReactFlow for interactive diagrams
 - Zustand for state management